 Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-When the cell contains text or string but it is larger than the width of the cell, then the string overflows if the next cell in the next column is null or empty.
+When the cell contains text or a string but it is larger than the width of the cell, the string overflows if the next cell in the next column is null or empty.
 When you save your Excel file into HTML, you can control this overflow by specifying the cross type using the HtmlCrossType enumeration.
-It has the following values
+It has the following values:

-HtmlCrossType.MS_EXPORT: Display the string like MS Excel exporting HTML.
+HtmlCrossType.MS_EXPORT: Display the string as MS Excel does when exporting to HTML.

-HtmlCrossType.CROSS: Display HTML cross string, the performance for creating large HTML files will be more than ten times faster than setting the value to DEFAULT or FIT_TO_CELL.
+HtmlCrossType.CROSS: Display HTML cross string; the performance of creating large HTML files will be more than ten times faster than setting the value to DEFAULT or FIT_TO_CELL.

 HtmlCrossType.CROSS_HIDE_RIGHT: Display HTML cross string and hide the right string when the texts overlap.

-HtmlCrossType.FIT_TO_CELL: Only displaying the string within the width of the cell.
+HtmlCrossType.FIT_TO_CELL: Displays only the string within the width of the cell.

-The following sample code loads the sample Excel file and saves it to HTML format by specifying different HtmlCrossType.
+The following sample code loads the sample Excel file and saves it to HTML format by specifying different HtmlCrossType values.
 Please download the output HTML files generated with this code.
-The sample Excel file contains the image bordered with red color as shown in this screenshot that shows the effect of the HtmlCrossType values on output HTML.
+The sample Excel file contains an image bordered in red, as shown in this screenshot, which demonstrates the effect of the HtmlCrossType values on the output HTML.

+Analyzing your prompt, please hold on...